petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics.md

 ---
 # Web Content API Basics

 Using the Liferay DXP REST services, you can create and manage structured content on your Site.
 Structured content is [Web Content](../web-content-articles/adding-a-basic-web-content-article.md) that uses a Web Content Structure.
 A Structure defines the information, such as author(s), a summary, and the content included in a Web Content Article.
 Structures ensure that the content includes all the required information.
-For more information, read [Understanding Web Content Structures](../web-content-structures/understanding-web-content-structures.md).
+For more information, read [Web Content Structures](../web-content-structures.md).

 !!! note
    You can use a Structure with a [Web Content Template](../web-content-templates/creating-web-content-templates.md) to render the structured content, but a Template is not required to create structured content.